primocms/primo/README.md

 It's incredibly easy to build a site with Primo.
 Technically, you don't even have to write any code (though it's highly encouraged).
 To get started, download the desktop application from [primo.so](https://primo.so).

 To build from your browser, invite collaborators, and upload images, check out [Primo Server](https://github.com/primodotso/primo-server).

+## Contributing
+Primo has intentionally been a solo project since 2019 without much room for contributions due to the volatility of the codebase.
+But as we move into Beta more opportunities will be created to contribute code changes, so if you're interested in helping out let us know in the [Discord](https://lu.ma/).